WCRP-CMIP/CMIP7-CVs/README.md

 ### THIS REPOSITORY IS CURRENTLY UNDER ACTIVE DEVELOPMENT

 ## Branch Descriptions

+- [`main`](https://github.com/WCRP-CMIP/CMIP7-CVs/tree/main): The landing page directing users to the relevant content.
-- `main`: This contains the documentation, version controlled.
-This is where we edit this.
-Actions and automations are also controlled from this branch.
+- [`docs`](https://github.com/WCRP-CMIP/CMIP7-CVs/tree/docs): Contains the documentation and is version-controlled.
+This is the branch where documentation edits are made.
+Actions and automations (e.g., workflows that update docs or summaries) are also configured from this branch.
-- `src-data`: The JSONLD content used to link all the files.
+- [`src-data`](https://github.com/WCRP-CMIP/CMIP7-CVs/tree/src-data): Stores the JSONLD content used to link all files.
+Updates here trigger automated workflows that identify changed JSON files and update documentation or summaries accordingly.
-- `production`: This is where the compiled documentation and JSONLD files live and the static pages site is hosted from.
+- [`production`](https://github.com/WCRP-CMIP/CMIP7-CVs/tree/production): Hosts the compiled documentation and JSONLD files, as well as the static pages site.
+Updated automatically via workflows when changes in `src-data` or `docs` are processed.

 - `dev_*`: Other branches used for updating things.
 - `*`: all other branches are usually ones containing submissions to update the content.